Practical cloud machine learning

 print(f"Final validation loss: {result['final_val_loss']}")

-• Persistent data: Modal has volumes for persistent storage, similar to RunPod’s network volumes.
-Upload your dataset once with modal volume put and mount it read-only in all function calls.
+Modal provides volumes for persistent storage, similar to RunPod’s network volumes.
+We upload our dataset once with modal volume put and mount it read-only in all function calls.

-• Process persistence: This is where serverless really helps.
-Deploy your Modal app with modal deploy and your function becomes a persistent endpoint.
-Call it with .spawn() and Modal returns a call ID immediately while the job runs independently.
-You can close your laptop, go to dinner, and collect results later using the call ID.
+• Process persistence: This is where serverless helps.
+I can deploy my Modal app with modal deploy; my function becomes a persistent endpoint.
+We call the function with .call(), and Modal returns a call ID immediately while the job runs.
+I can close my laptop, go to dinner, and collect the results later using the call ID.
 Perfect for long-running hyperparameter sweeps.

-• No lifecycle management: No servers to start or stop.
+• No lifecycle management: There are no servers to start or stop.
 Modal scales up workers for parallel jobs and scales down to zero when idle.
-No mental overhead and no forgotten VMs burning money.
+This means less mental overhead and a lower risk of forgotten VMs burning money.

-My final setup combines local orchestration with remote serverless execution for hyperparameter optimization.
+My final setup for a recent job interview combined local orchestration with remote serverless execution for hyperparameter optimization.

 How it works: